pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark LINK/Can't Charge Correctly.md

 The provided Y cables are USB-C x 2 to USB-A and it is required to use our supplied cable for product charging and firmware updates.

-Consumers can utilize commercially available C to A cables for charging; however, firmware updates require the use of our provided cable.
+Consumers can utilize commercially available C to A cables for charging; ~~however, firmware updates require the use of our provided cable~~.
 Additionally, the product currently does not support any USB-C to C PD Charger.

 ![[Pasted image 20240126151737.png]]